HarryBeadle/speedcrunch/doc/manual/installation.rst

 -----

-Since the large number and variety of Linux distributions makes it impossible to consider all of them here, this section only describes the SpeedCrunch installation process for the most popular ones.
+Since the large number and variety of Linux distributions makes it impossible to consider all of them here, this section only describes the installation process for the most popular ones.
 If you use another distribution, we expect that you will know better than us how to get software for your system.